-Now this simply means that counter A got 5 people who did not fit into the set rules or their documents had issues.
-In same way counter B got 7 people who had incomplete documents.
+Now, this simply means that counter A got 5 people who did not fit into the set rules or their documents had issues.
+In the same way counter, B got 7 people who had incomplete documents.

-One cannot mistakes these 93% (A) and 95% (B) as the probability of their visa getting rejected.
+One cannot mistake these 93% (A) and 95% (B) as the probability of their visa getting rejected.

-Hence in the same way, claim settlement ratio just tells you about what kind of claims did the insurance company received and how many of those claims were rejected.
-It’s not probability.
+Hence, in the same way, the claim settlement ratio just tells you about what kind of claims did the insurance company received and how many of those claims were rejected.
+It’s not a probability.

-A claim will be rejected or accepted depends mostly on the policy holder itself.
-There are many people who file a claim which is bound to get rejected as it’s not valid as per the terms and condition of the policy document.
+A claim that will be rejected or accepted depends mostly on the policyholder itself.
+There are many people who file a claim which is bound to get rejected as it’s not valid as per the terms and conditions of the policy document.

-Many policy holders also have a very vague and wrong impression on what is covered and what is not.
-They file claims based on flimsy assumptions and for things which are out of scope of rules.
+Many policyholders also have a very vague and wrong impression of what is covered and what is not.
+They file claims based on flimsy assumptions and for things that are out of the scope of rules.

 Let me give you an example.

-After some years the claim was filed (person died or got hospitalized) and now company finds out the information provided by the insured person was false and hence the claim should not be paid in this case and its totally valid rejection.
+After some years the claim was filed (person died or got hospitalized) and now the company finds out the information provided by the insured person was false and hence the claim should not be paid in this case and it’s totally valid rejection.

-So here it’s not the company who had wrong intention but the customer who created a situation which led to claim rejection.
+So here it’s not the company who had the wrong intention but the customer who created a situation that led to claim rejection.
 Most of the policies which are rejected fall into this category.

 From your end, you have to understand one thing.
 If you have bought your policy properly and revealed all the information properly, your claim will not be rejected.
-However if you give reasons for the company to reject your claims, it will surely be rejected and there is nothing wrong in that.
+However, if you give reasons for the company to reject your claims, it will surely be rejected and there is nothing wrong with that.

 Claim Settlement Ratio tells you about “number of policies”, whereas Claim Intimation Ratio tells you about the “AMOUNT”

-It tells you what percentage of claim amount was paid out of total claim amount which was claimed in a year.
+It tells you what percentage of the claim amount was paid out of the total claim amount which was claimed in a year.

 Claim Intimation Ratio = (Amount Paid / Total Claim Amount)

-Most of the people are not aware of this ratio, and this gives you a better clarity about the claims paid by a company.
-It may happen that a company has high claim settlement ratio, but its claim intimation ratio is lower than the other company.
+Most people are not aware of this ratio, and this gives you better clarity about the claims paid by a company.
+It may happen that a company has a high claim settlement ratio, but its claim intimation ratio is lower than the other company.

-Here is an example of how Claim settlement ratio can be high despite low intimation ratio
+Here is an example of how the Claim settlement ratio can be high despite a low intimation ratio

 Company A and B receives 10 claims in a year as follows